MinMile Plan | User Documentation

 The likes of days, start and end times, flags, loading duration and break configurations can be differentiated for each setting separately.

-Offset is a feature that controls the weekly repetition of the setting.
+Week In Cycle is a feature that controls the weekly repetition of the setting.
 For example:

 • 1st week - this pattern will repeat every single week*